 Entering a query in the search bar will bring up the list of issues whose headlines match the search query.

-Starting v7.1, columns may be increased or reduced in width.
+Columns may be increased or reduced in width.
 To increase or decrease the width, hover over the edge of the column until the re-sizing icon is displayed, then drag the edge right or left to increase or decrease the width respectively.

 Columns may also be automatically resized, by clicking the stacked bars icon and selecting the option to auto-size the column width.